GaryDolan/ci-p1-adopt-a-dog-ireland/README.md

 # Credits
 https://petmatch.ie/ Which inspired my design of my how it works section and dog profile page.
 ## Copy
 Partial copy on this website was written by chat GPT.
-Copy was usually heavly modified by myself or written by me first and pass to chat GPT which was prompted to add to my copy.
+Copy was usually heavily modified by myself or written by me first and pass to chat GPT which was prompted to add to my copy.
 ## Images

 * [Dog 1 Image](https://pixabay.com/photos/golden-retriever-dog-pet-canine-4292254/) by [dnlrmrzsnz](https://pixabay.com/users/dnlrmrzsnz-1896203/)